yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## code bundler 📁
 Command-line tool for managing or interacting with related tasks.
-* [codegrab](https://github.com/epilande/codegrab) [❌ ❌ 🖥️CLI 🖥️TUI] - Interactive CLI tool for selecting and bundling code into a single, LLM-ready output file.
+* [codegrab](https://github.com/epilande/codegrab) [❌ ❌ 🖥️CLI/🖥️TUI] - Interactive CLI tool for selecting and bundling code into a single, LLM-ready output file.

 ## code runner 📁
 Command-line tool for managing or interacting with related tasks.